jimmyng94/PawBeat/README.md

 ![img8](https://github.com/jimmyng94/PawPulse/blob/master/Other/Media/image8.jpeg?raw=true)

 #### Software
-The PawPulse software is split into two main files: "pawpulse.cpp" and "pawpulseWebClient.cpp".
-The pawpulse file is responsible for aquiring data for the dog's heartbeat and step count from the corresponding hardware.
-Once the data has been aquired through the "getBPM" and "getStep" functions it is then passed to the "writeBPM" and "writeSTEP" functions.
-These functions sort the data into the correct JSON format and pass it to the pawpulseWebClient file through named pipes "bpm_fifo" and "step_fifo".
-The pawpulseWebClient file is responsible for uploading the data to the PawPulse website through the PubNub API.
+The PawPulse software is split into two main files: `pawpulse.cpp` and `pawpulseWebClient.cpp`.
+The `pawpulse` file is responsible for aquiring data for the dog's heartbeat and step count from the corresponding hardware.
+Once the data has been aquired through the `getBPM` and `getStep` functions it is then passed to the `writeBPM` and `writeSTEP` functions.
+These functions sort the data into the correct JSON format and pass it to the pawpulseWebClient file through named pipes `bpm_fifo` and `step_fifo`.
+The `pawpulseWebClient` file is responsible for uploading the data to the PawPulse website through the PubNub API.
 Threading has been used throughout the software to allow both processes (bpm and step) to work at the same time.

 ![Macro Software Architecture](https://github.com/jimmyng94/PawPulse/blob/master/Other/Media/macroSoftwareArchitecture.PNG?raw=true)